 Communications Facilitator – The Communications Facilitator emails Club activity information to members, such as work sessions or upcoming events.
 Some information may need Board approval before distribution.
 This member must have computer and email knowledge and capabilities.
 If time allows, notifications are mailed to members who do not have email, and the Club reimburses postage costs.

-Fourth of July Float –In prior years, the Club entered floats in the Town of Pepperell’s annual 4th of July parade and celebration.
-Although this is not an annual activity, the Club plans to enter a float in 2018, on our 50th Anniversary year.
+Fourth of July Float – In prior years, the Club entered floats in the Town of Pepperell’s annual 4th of July parade and celebration.
+When awards were given out for the best floats, the Club received the award twice.
+Although a float is not an annual activity, the Club did enter a float in 2018, our 50th Anniversary year.
+The response was very positive, so future floats are anticipated.
 A large trailer and a truck to haul the float are needed, along with an enclosed building to store it during preparation.
-Ideas will be solicited from members, and members will be asked to build the anniversary float.
-Of course, an entry between now and then is always a possibility.
+Ideas will be solicited from members, and members are asked to help build the float and/or march in the parade.

 Garden Safari – The Safari Committee plans several day-trips during the warm weather to visit places of horticultural interest, usually within a 30-mile radius of Pepperell.
 The trips are open to all members and some may require individual entry fees.
 The committee tries to plan tours on weekends and weekdays for convenience of all.